It is found both outside and inside your cells and used for hundreds of essential processes.

 But how does your body get NAD+?

-And what about NMN?
-What role does NMN play as an NAD+ booster?
+What role does NMN play as a NAD+ booster?

 So what is NMN and what can it offer you?